 In an ongoing effort to collaborate in various ways, Central Catholic High School and Oakland Catholic High School make certain courses available to students from both schools in a limited capacity.
 Only Juniors and Seniors are eligible to register for these select courses, with the exception of Band, which is open to students in all grades.
 As electives, these courses cannot serve as substitutions for the core curriculum of either school.
 Descriptions of the classes can be found in this catalogue under the appropriate academic department.
-Below is a list of shared course offerings for the 2021-2022 academic year:
+Below is a list of shared course offerings: